What Are the Benefits of Speeding Up a Website?

-Most sites are hosted on servers in the US, and while these websites will generally be faster for people in the US or people visiting with a US VPN service, your website will be a slower for people from other parts of the world.
-A CDN solves this problem by distributing your website files across a network of servers in different locations of the world, so that someone trying to visit from India will get served from a server in Asia instead of from a server in Europe.
-This will lead to significant increase in your website speed.
+Most sites are hosted on servers in the US, and while these websites will generally be faster for people in the US or people visiting with a US VPN service, your website will be slower for people from other parts of the world.
+A CDN solves this problem by distributing your website files across a network of servers in different locations of the world so that someone trying to visit from India will get served from a server in Asia instead of from a server in Europe.
+This will lead to a significant increase in your website speed.

 To determine how effective CDNs can be, Matthew Woodward conducted an experiment and found that using a CDN can increase website speed by up to 60%.

 Here are some of the best CDN options for you:

 Sorry, but we just had to throw it in here…